 The replica Parthenon project began in 1836.
 Due to lack of funds, however, only 12 columns were ever erected and the monument has remained unfinished since 1839.
 According to The Scotsman newspaper, locals call this half-finished monument Edinburgh’s disgrace‘.

 The fact it was never finished does seem somewhat disrespectful, given the fact it was intended to honour those who’d lost their lives.
-But it is an impressive sight on Edinburgh’s skyline, and if the idea was for it to be noticed, then it is doing its job.
+But, it is an impressive sight on Edinburgh’s skyline, and if the idea was for it to be noticed, then it’s doing its job.

 The contrast between the Old and New Town of Edinburgh architecture, add to the unique character of Scotland’s capital.
 Indeed, the Old and New Towns of Edinburgh are one of six UNESCO World Heritage Sites in Scotland.

 The monument you can see in the foreground in the below photo is a memorial to the Scottish philosopher Dugald Stewart.

 Born in Edinburgh in 1753, Stewart was renowned for his interesting lectures and writings on moral philosophy and his scientific approach to philosophy.